Arunvenkat0/param/test/README.md

 A local static web server will be established when the tests are run, serving assets in `browser` directory to `localhost` port `7000`, i.e. `http://localhost:7000`.

-Any JavaScript required for browser tests should be written in the standard CommonJS syntax with references to modules that live in the core cartridges.
+Any JavaScript required for browser tests should be written in the standard CommonJS syntax with references to modules that live in the core casrtridges.
 Browserify will resolve those dependencies and create a bundle in `browser/dist`.
 For example, the content of `test/unit/browser/product-tile.js` is:

 ```js
 'use strict';